 The advantage is that players can move much faster and have sufficient time to reset.
 If you watch videos of top players like Xu Xin or Ma Long, you’ll notice that their elbows and forearms are close to their bodies and they move their waists or bodies a lot.
 By following these tips, you’ll be able to generate more power in your forehand shots and take your game to the next level.

 Forehand topspin and forehand drive in Table Tennis

 There are actually two kinds of ways to hit the ball in table tennis with a forehand that is forehand loop and forehand drive.
 So what is the difference between them?

 The forehand loop is an essential shot in table tennis.
-By definition, it is a stroke that loops the ball over the net with topspin.
+By definition, it is a stroke that loops the ball over the net with a topspin.
 The forehand loop is often used as an offensive shot because it has more spin and power than a normal drive stroke.
-It is also difficult for opponents to defend against because of its late timing; the ball is usually looped at a further distance from the table, which makes it really spinny and powerful.
+It is also difficult for opponents to defend against because of its late timing.
+The ball is usually looped at a further distance from the table, which makes it really spinny and powerful.

 The forehand drive is a stroke in table tennis that is hit with the palm of the hand facing the direction of the shot.
 The player will take a position with their feet shoulder-width apart and their weight distributed evenly.

 Thus, we can make a general comparison of these two different drills as follows:

 - Forehand Drive: The forehand drive is a flat, powerful shot that is executed with a quick arm motion, with the goal of generating speed and placement over spin.